Netflix’s Mindhunter is unlikely to return for a third season, according to the crime drama’s creator David Fincher.

 Has Mindhunter been renewed for season 3?

-The Mindhunter team hasn’t released much information about the show’s third season, but what little news we have received hasn’t been good.
+The Mindhunter team haven’t released much information about the show’s third season, but what little news we have received hasn’t been good.

 At the beginning of the year, the main cast were released from their contracts to allow them to seek other work, suggesting that season three wouldn’t be happening anytime soon.